Weightlessness: Orbits

 The International Space Station in orbit around Earth, February 2010.
 The ISS is in a micro-g environment.

-On the International Space Station (ISS), there are small g-forces come from tidal effects, gravity from objects other than the Earth, such as astronauts, the spacecraft, and the Sun, air resistance, and astronaut movements that impart momentum to the space station).
+On the International Space Station (ISS), there are small g-forces that come from tidal effects, gravity from objects other than the Earth, such as astronauts, the spacecraft, and the Sun, air resistance, and astronaut movements that impart momentum to the space station.
 The symbol for microgravity, μg, was used on the insignias of Space Shuttle flights STS-87 and STS-107, because these flights were devoted to microgravity research in low Earth orbit.

-Sub-Orbital flights
+Sub-orbital flights

 Over the years, biomedical research on the implications of space flight has become more prominent in evaluating possible pathophysiological changes in humans.
 Sub-orbital flights seize the approximated weightlessness, or μg, in the low Earth orbit and represent a promising research model for short-term exposure.
 Examples of such approaches are the MASER, MAXUS, or TEXUS program run by the Swedish Space Corporation and the European Space Agency.

-Orbital Motion
+Orbital motion

 Orbital motion is a form of free fall.
 Objects in orbit are not perfectly weightless due to several effects: